+RISKS:1) MODIFICATION OF THE VALUE OF THE CONTRACT OR THE UNDERLYING ASSET

-- a) Changes in the value of the contract or the underlying asset: Despite a rise of the price of the contract or the underlying asset, the forward seller will have to deliver the underlying asset at the initially agreed price, which may be a lot lower than the current price.
+Despite a rise of the price of the contract or the underlying asset, the forward seller will have to deliver the underlying asset at the initially agreed price, which may be a lot lower than the current price.
 For the seller, the risk equals the difference between the price agreed upon in the contract and the market value at the settlement date.
 As the market value may theoretically rise in an unlimited manner, the potential loss for the seller is unlimited and may considerably exceed the required margins.

 If the value of the contract or the underlying asset decreases, the forward purchaser will still have to accept the asset at the price agreed upon in the contract which can be potentially very much higher than the current market value on the date of settlement.
 The maximum the purchaser may lose is the initially agreed upon price, which will be the case if the purchaser has to take possession of a worthless asset.
 This loss may however exceed by far the required margins.

 Transactions are regularly evaluated (mark-to-market).
-The investor will need to have permanently at its disposal a sufficient margin cover.
+The investor will need to have permanently at his disposal a sufficient margin cover.
 In case the margin becomes insufficient during the forward transaction, a variation margin will be required from the investor at very short notice.
-If the investor does not respond to its margin call, the transaction may be liquidated before the end of the term. - b) Difficult or impossible sell off: In order to limit excessive price fluctuations, a stock exchange may fix limits for certain contracts.
+If the investor does not respond to this margin call, the transaction may be liquidated before the end of the term.

+2) DIFFICULT OR IMPOSSIBLE SELL OFF

+In order to limit excessive price fluctuations, a stock exchange may fix limits for certain contracts.
 The investor has to keep in mind that it may be very difficult, if not momentarily impossible, in such a case to sell off the contract, and should make an inquiry concerning the existence of such limits.

 It will not always be possible (depending on the market and the terms and conditions of the transaction) to sell off contracts at any moment in order to avoid or to reduce the risks of a current transaction.

 If stop-loss transactions are possible, they may only be performed during office hours.
+They do not allow limiting losses to the indicated amount, but they will be performed once the indicated amount is attained.

+3) SHORT SALE

-They do not allow limiting losses to the indicated amount, but they will be performed once the indicated amount is attained. - c) Short sale: To sell an asset without owning it at the conclusion of the contract (short sale) entails risk that the seller will have to buy the underlying asset in an extremely unfavourable market in order to be able, at settlement, to perform and to effectively deliver the underlying asset. - d) Specific risks for over the counter transactions: The market for standardized OTC transactions is in general liquid and transparent.
+To sell an asset without owning it at the conclusion of the contract (short sale) entails the risk that the seller will have to buy the underlying asset in an extremely unfavourable market in order to be able, at settlement, to perform and to effectively deliver the underlying asset.

+4) SPECIFIC RISKS FOR OVER-THE-COUNTER TRANSACTIONS

+The market for standardised OTC transactions is in general liquid and transparent.
 Therefore, the selling off of contracts can normally be done.

-However, no market exists for OTC transactions that are not standardized.
+However, no market exists for OTC transactions that are not standardised.
 That is why the liquidation is only possible with the agreement of the other party.

-Swaps
+C) SWAP TRANSACTIONS